dechamps/WindowInvestigator/README.md

 Note that this tool has only been tested in a single-monitor setup.
 The dimensions of the window might be incorrect on a multi-monitor setup.

+## BroadcastShellHookMessage

+This command line tool [broadcasts][] arbitrary [shell hook messages][].
+The main purpose is to deliver a message to the Rude Window Manager.
+The window that the Rude Window Manager listens on is a bit hard to find - it's one of several `WorkerW` windows under the desktop window of `explorer.exe`.
+Broadcasting is a quick and dirty way of getting the message across without having to find the window.

+The program takes two hexadecimal arguments which are the values to send as `wParam` and `lParam`, in this order.

+Here's a few examples of command line parameters:

+- `0x16 0x0` sends `HSHELL_MONITORCHANGED` with a null window, which simply
+  compels the Rude Window Manager to recalculate its state.
+- `0x35 0x4242` will compel the Rude Window Manager to add window handle `0x4242` to its set of full screen windows.
+- `0x36 0x4242` will compel the Rude Window Manager to remove window handle `0x4242` to its set of full screen windows.

 ## Other recommended tools

 - [GuiPropView][] is a nice tool for looking at window properties in general.